top of page

 About

-Interventions for Dyslexia and Dysgraphia
+Remediation for Dyslexia and Dysgraphia

 • Interventions are provided by a highly trained therapist who is both a Licensed Dyslexia Practitioner and a Licensed Occupational Therapist.
 This professional combination creates a unique skill set for remediating dysgraphia and dyslexia.